 Our first stop on Friday was Tempe Diablo Stadium for Padres vs Angels, which we drove straight to after spending an unforgettable night in Yuma, AZ.

-The Tempe Diablo Stadium overflow parking lot is a soccer field, which makes ingress / egress tough, though I did enjoy to the novelty of getting to drive on grass.
-The soccer field was completely full of parked cars, it seems weird they don’t have an actual parking lot for people since it’s clearly needed.
-Also the road for cars going into the parking lot is some kind of drainage thing that’s elevated about 4 feet above the main level with a steep slope down.
-We watched a few cars scrape the ground trying to get up or down, which every car has to do in order to park.
+The Tempe Diablo Stadium overflow parking lot is a soccer field, which makes ingress / egress tough, though I did enjoy to the novelty of driving on grass.
+The soccer field was completely full of parked cars, it’s weird they don’t have a larger actual parking lot for people since it’s clearly needed.
+The road for cars going into the parking lot is some kind of drainage thing that’s elevated about 4 feet above the main level with a steep slope down.
+We watched a few cars scrape the ground trying to get up or down the slope, which every car has to do in order to park.
 Very odd.

 The front facade of the stadium is nice with grass and some palm trees, but that’s most of the good things to say about it.
 The concourse is shaded, but super narrow and extremely crowded.
 They let you stand and watch, but a steady stream of walking traffic passes by in front of the area you’re allowed to stand so the view isn’t great.

-We didn’t see many bars on the side of the stadium we parked in, and there’s a freeway on the opposite side.
-The stadium seems mostly surrounded by office parks, though Google Maps tells me there’s a Top Of The Rock restaurant and a Mariott on the north end.
+We didn’t see many bars on the side of the stadium we parked in, and there’s a freeway on the opposite end.
+The stadium seems mostly surrounded by office parks, though Google Maps tells me there’s a Top Of The Rock restaurant and a Mariott to the north.

 Maryvale Baseball Park